|Engine size:||4200 cc|

 - A truly stunning example to concours standard

-- Comprehensive restoration just completed by DD Classics
+- 500 miles covered since its comprehensive restoration was completed by DD Classics

 - Vehicle Heritage Certificate on file